rreusser/gulp-pdftocairo/README.md

 A quick wrapper for pdftocairo so that I can convert pdf files to a few different formats.
 Supports file streams containing either streamed or buffered data ([except no streams for raster formats since pdftocairo is buggy :(](http://stackoverflow.com/questions/17231267/pdf-to-png-in-python-with-pdf2cairo)) and since gulp says [horrible things will happen if I buffer streamed files to cover up for this](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/guidelines.md).

+This is my first gulp plugin.
+Feedback on the things done wrong is welcome.

 ## TODO
 - Add more command line options or at least just let you pass arbitrary arguments